practicalli/personal-journal/docs/posts/2023/november-22.md

 title: "Onboarding to a new role, hacking Clojure & Neovim"
 date: 2023-11-22
 categories:
-  - journal
+  - practicalli
 ---

 **Thought of the day**

 Nervous excitement about starting a new role and hopeful I dont mess it up.

-Enjoying writing a regular journal again, which is something I missed when not working.
+Enjoying writing a regular practicalli again, which is something I missed when not working.

 <!-- more -->